EnigmaVSSUT/induction-2021-2nd-yr/Backend Development using PHP/Task Submission/Adya Rath_Task 1/README.md

 <b>- Index.php</b> takes two inputs i.e., number of quotes and the category of quote (funny or inspirational) which is sent as JSON data through cURL to get a response as JSON data from an external URL that is api.php.<br>
+<b>-</b> The database has a maximum of 10 inspirational quotes and 10 funny quotes.
 <b>-</b> The site is hosted at [Click Here](https://adyarath.in/) .
 To cross-check the api use the contents of index.php in your website or localhost :)